Top 5 Things to Do in Dharawal National Park

 O’Hares Creek Lookout

-Yet another little hiking adventure in the Wedderburn part of Dharawal National Park is the short walking track to the O’Hares Creek Lookout.
+Another enjoyable hike in the Wedderburn section of Dharawal National Park is the short walk to O’Hares Creek Lookout.

-This is a family-friendly 3 km return bush walking track that leads to a large lookout platform with spectacular views over O’Hares Creek and the surrounding area.
+This family-friendly, 3 km return bushwalk leads to a spacious lookout platform with spectacular views over O’Hares Creek and the surrounding landscape.

-Park your car in the same car park on Victoria Road to get to the start of this easy and enjoyable walking track.
+You can park in the car park on Victoria Road to access the start of this easy and scenic trail.

 5. 10B Cycling Trail